VisalDataU/Customer-Churn-Prediction-in-Telco-Company/README.md

 ### Project Structure
 1. Build a machine learning model
-  - asdasd
+  - Find 'customer_churn_ML_notebook.ipynb' and run all lines to use the notebook.
-3. Create an API for the final model using FLASK
+2. Create an API for the final model using FLASK